ray-project/ray/doc/source/rllib-algorithms.rst

    :width: 500px
    :align: center

-   RLlib's multi-GPU PPO scales to multiple GPUs and hundreds of CPUs.
+   RLlib's multi-GPU PPO scales to multiple GPUs and hundreds of CPUs on solving the Humanoid-v1 task.
 Here we compare against a reference MPI-based implementation.

 Derivative-free
 ~~~~~~~~~~~~~~~